Nagoya

 Advanced Lecture (Intercollegiate Negotiation Competition)

-Comparative Studies in Civil Law I
+Comparative Studies in Criminal Law

 Advanced Lecture (Sociology of Law Seminar B)